Is a website worth it for a small trade business?

 Already booked solid for the foreseeable

 If you're a one-man band with a year of work lined up off pure word of mouth and you actively turn jobs down, a website won't change much today.
 You don't need more leads.
 The honest caveat is that "booked solid" is rarely permanent: a big customer drops off, the market dips, and a quiet month arrives with no shop window to catch new work.
-A site is cheap insurance against that.
+A site is cheap insurance against that, and the trades that feel the seasonal dip hardest tend to be the ones tied to other people's build programmes, as in what a plasterer's website has to do.
 But if the diary's genuinely full and stable, it's fair to wait.

 Winding down or retiring soon